Anemometer: Ultrasonic anemometers

+Anemometer based on sound (pressure).
+This one was sold by Radio Shack around 1990.
+Left is the device and on the right the sensor (4 microphones)..

 Ultrasonic anemometers, first developed in the 1950s, use ultrasonic sound waves to measure wind velocity.
 They measure wind speed based on the time of flight of sonic pulses between pairs of transducers.

 The time that a sonic pulse takes to travel from one transducer to its pair is inversely proportionate to the speed of sound in air plus the wind velocity in the same direction: $t=\frac{L}{(c+v)}$ where $t$ is the time of flight, $L$ is the distance between transducers, $c$ is the speed of sound in air and $v$ is the wind velocity.
 In other words, the faster the wind is blowing, the faster the sound pulse travels.
 To correct for the speed of sound in air (which varies according to temperature, pressure and humidity) sound pulses are sent in both directions and the wind velocity is calculated using the forward and reverse times of flight: $v=\frac{1}{2} L(\frac{1}{t_1}-\frac{1}{t_2})$ where $t_1$ is the forward time of flight and $t_2$ the reverse.

 Because ultrasonic anenometers have no moving parts, they need little maintenance and can be used in harsh environments.
 They operate over a wide range of wind speeds.
 They can measure rapid changes in wind speed and direction, taking many measurements each second, and so are useful in measuring turbulent air flow patterns.

 Their main disadvantage is the distortion of the air flow by the structure supporting the transducers, which requires a correction based upon wind tunnel measurements to minimize the effect.
 Rain drops or ice on the transducers can also cause inaccuracies.

 Since the speed of sound varies with temperature, and is virtually stable with pressure change, ultrasonic anemometers are also used as thermometers.

 Measurements from pairs of transducers can be combined to yield a measurement of velocity in 1-, 2-, or 3-dimensional flow.
 Two-dimensional (wind speed and wind direction) sonic anemometers are used in applications such as weather stations, ship navigation, aviation, weather buoys and wind turbines.
 Monitoring wind turbines usually requires a refresh rate of wind speed measurements of 3 Hz, easily achieved by sonic anemometers.
 Three-dimensional sonic anemometers are widely used to measure gas emissions and ecosystem fluxes using the eddy covariance method when used with fast-response infrared gas analyzers or laser-based analyzers.